 When a company wants to grow its business, either organically or through acquisition, Scott serves to guide it through the maze of issues associated with their global or domestic expansion.
 Whether it is corporate formation, entity selection, structure, mergers and acquisitions, cross-border movements, competitive effects, privacy concerns, or disclosure obligations, he works to ensure that each agreement contemplates the appropriate procedures, appreciates jurisdictional nuances, minimizes tax implications and risk, and fulfills the client’s objectives.

-Scott also brings the benefits of a commercial litigation perspective to his international and domestic corporate and compliance work, serving as outside general counsel for a number of regional clients for whom he handles a wide variety of high-dollar litigation and corporate disputes.
-Scott also serves as outside general counsel for a national manufacturing trade association.
+Scott also brings the benefits of a commercial litigation perspective to his international and domestic corporate and compliance work, serving as outside corporate counsel for a number of regional clients for whom he handles a wide variety of high-dollar litigation and corporate disputes.
+Scott also serves as outside corporate counsel for a national manufacturing trade association.
 His litigation experience also includes representing corporate and individual fiduciaries, personal representatives, and beneficiaries in a variety of trust and estate disputes.

 Scott participates in many cultural institutions within the St. Louis community.
 He serves as trustee for the Missouri Historical Society, is on the board of the St. Louis Mercantile Library, is a member of the William Greenleaf Eliot Society and serves on its Patrons Committee, and is an active supporter of the St. Louis Art Museum, Opera Theatre of St. Louis and the City Academy.

 Services and Industries